crlcrl1/pku-optimize-course/code/README.txt

 # Optimize Homework

+This one is the same as the file `README.md` in the root directory, just to satisfy the requirement of the homework.
+You may need to rename this file to `README.md` to view it properly.

 ## Software Requirements

 This program is tested on Python 3.12.7 and the files exclude `gl_cvx_mosek.py`, `gl_cvx_gurobi.py`, `gl_mosek.py`, `gl_gurobi.py` are tested on Python 3.13.1.